digital-skills-for-researchers/coursebook/README.md

 - **layout**
   Contains CSS for styling most things related to the layout of the website.
 Covers the styles for the sidebar, footer, content sections etc.

-Each of these SASS files is then combined into a single CSS file thanks to `assets/styles.css`.
+Each of these SASS files is then combined into a single CSS file thanks to `assets/styles.scss`.

-If you add a new `.scss` file to the `_sass` folder, make sure to also import that new file in `styles.css`.
+If you add a new `.scss` file to the `_sass` folder, make sure to also import that new file in `styles.scss`.